ornew/tekton-integration/README.md

 you can see that the triggered Run also raises CloudEvents.
 Users are need to handle events carefully, such as annotating Runs resulting from Trigger and filtering with CEL expressions.
-In the unlikely event of recursion without properly setting resource quotas, the entire cluster will suffer a major failure.
-In my experience, the etcd of API server will be down, leaving the cluster out of control.
+If recursion occurs without proper resource quotas, Run will increase exponentially and cause serious cluster-wide failure.
-Tekton Integrations guarantees that recursive execution will not occur.
+In my experience, the API server etcd went down and the cluster went out of control for several hours.
+Tekton Integrations guarantees no recursive Run.

 ## Supported Providers